noelwelsh/noelwelsh.com/content/posts/2023-06-03-fp-is-based.md

 title = "Functional Programming is Based"
 +++

 Function programming is based[^1]; that is, based on principles that allow a *systematic* and *repeatable* process for creating software.
+In this post I'm going illustrate this process with an example of summing the elements of a list, inspired by [this conversation](https://news.ycombinator.com/item?id=35031092).
+We'll mostly be looking at *algebraic data types* and *structural recursion* (which often uses *pattern matching*, but is not synonymous with it).

-As a working functional programmer this is one of the major advantages of FP.
-I can spend my mental cycles on understanding the problem, knowing that once I have done so the implementation follows in a straightforward way.
+For me, a working functional programmer, this process is one of the main advantages of FP.
+It mean I can spend my mental cycles on understanding the problem, knowing that once I have done so the implementation follows in a straightforward way.
 The inverse also holds: if someone uses these principles to write code I can easily work out what problem it solves.

-In this post I'm going illustrate this with an example of summing the elements of a list, inspired by [this conversation](https://news.ycombinator.com/item?id=35031092).
-We'll mostly be looking at *algebraic data types* and *structural recursion* (which often uses *pattern matching*, but is not synonymous with it).
-I'm going to start with a quick overview of these concepts, and then see how they apply to the problem.

 <!-- more -->

 ## Overview

-The main concepts we're going to look at are:
+The main concepts we'll discuss are:

 - algebraic data types, which builds up data; and
 - structural recursion, which tears down data.

 As the description suggests, they go together.
-If we use an algebraic data type to define data, we can then use structural recursion any time we want to manipulate that data.
+If we use an algebraic data type to define data, we can then use structural recursion to manipulate that data.

+We'll also see two reasoning principles for structural recursion, and we'll take a quick look at the process for converting a function into a tail recursive form.

-These concepts some of the functional programming equivalents of [design patterns](https://en.wikipedia.org/wiki/Software_design_pattern) from the object-oriented world: they exist above the code and the representation in code often uses several language features.
-FP patterns, unlike OO patterns, usually have a formal definition.
+Functional programming has many of these concepts, which form the functional programming equivalent of [design patterns](https://en.wikipedia.org/wiki/Software_design_pattern) in the object-oriented world.
+Like OO design patterns, they exist above the code and the representation in code often uses several language features.
+Unlike OO patterns they usually have a formal definition.
 Formality adds precision, but formal definitions are not very approachable.
-In my presentation below I'll be relatively informal.
+In my presentation below I'll be quite informal.

 ## Algebraic Data Types

 Algebraic data types are data where individual elements are combined using logical ands and logical ors.
 For example, we could say a `User` data type consists of a name *and* an email address *and* a status.
-We might model say a `UserStatus` is active *or* banned *or* suspended.
-All languages I know of that have some way of declaring data having logical ands, but most lack logical ors[^2].
+We might say a `UserStatus` is active *or* banned *or* suspended.
+All languages I know of that have some way of declaring data using logical ands, but most lack logical ors[^2].

 A (singly linked) list is one of the simplest examples of an interesting algebraic data type.
 A `List` with elements of type `A` is either: